otherpaco/ava-denali-testnet-on-raspi4/README.md

 response {"jsonrpc":"2.0","result":{"success":true},"id":1}

-### NOW WE WAIT AND GET FRUSTRADED - DON'T ...
-GET FRUSTRADED BUT BE PATIENT
+### NOW WE WAIT AND GET FRUSTRATED - DON'T ...
+GET FRUSTRATED BUT BE PATIENT

 "BOOTSTRAPPING" it is all over the Discord Channel and it sucks, a bit as it takes some time ...
 What you will see after you entered `./ava`